jessica-gabo/LIS161_Final_Project/INVOICEPROJECT_GaboSigney/README.md

 * Save both the python script and .txt in one file

-* You can run the code through Atom, the it will ask you "login or register?"
+* You can run the code through Atom, then it will ask you "login or register?"

 * You can use the username,password given in the .txt file, but you can still register a new username and password